HenningBuhl/low-resource-machine-translation/README.md

 ## Credit

-The following table shows sources that influenced the development of this repository.
+The following table shows sources that influenced the code development of this repository.

 | Source      | Impact      |
 | ----------- | ----------- |